 - OLX succeeded Google Trader as one of the biggest and leading classified websites forcing the search engine giant to shut down its own.

-- It also competes equally (in terms of views and visits) with some of the major social media platforms like Facebook, Instagram and Snapchat by obtaining above 200-million monthly visits.
+- It also competes equally (in terms of views and visits) with some of the major social media marketing platforms like Facebook, Instagram and Snapchat by obtaining above 200-million monthly visits.

 - OLX transactions reached almost 9-million.